IBM/z_ansible_collections_doc/source/installation/install-collections.rst

               collections:
                  - name: <namespace>.<collection name>

-    ..   dropdown:: Install a specific collection version from Ansible Galaxy ...
+    ..   dropdown:: Install a specific collection version from Ansible Galaxy ... (expand for more)
          :icon: command-palette

          Install a specific collection version from Ansible Galaxy.
 For example,